 - By adding non-instructional days

 - By adding a tenure raise

 - By adding a mentoring raise for faculty with 10 years of experience or more

 - By adding new duties

 - By adding a raise for earning an additional degree

 - By passing legislation for things such as Equity Money for Part-time Faculty

 - Through COLAs (Cost of Living Adjustments)

 - With increment and turnover money

-- The full-time faculty will soon begin using a revised annual Experience, Education, and Professional Development form to plan out non-instructional duties for the year.
-You will then submit it as a report at the end of the year, confirming that work was completed (A sample will be made available once the revisions are completed.)
-The report is completed online and submitted via email to your dean by June 15.
+- The full-time faculty are using an annual Experience, Education, and Professional Development form to plan out non-instructional duties for the year.
+It is submitted for prior approval in June.
+The plan guides activities during the year.
+Then you submit a report at the end of the year, confirming that work was completed The report is completed online and submitted via email to your dean by June 30.
 If you do not hear otherwise by July 15, you can assume your report was acceptable.
-If there is increment and/or turnover money available for full-time faculty, you will receive an equal dollar share as an increase to salary, starting at the beginning of the next Fall quarter.
+If there is increment and/or turnover money available for full-time faculty, you will receive an equal dollar

+share as an increase to salary, starting at the beginning of the next Fall quarter.